Tasburgh: Early and ancient history

 Forty-three pieces of Iron Age pottery have been found close by the church, indicating that occupation continued in this area.
 By the first century AD the people of Norfolk and north Suffolk had become a single tribe, the Iceni, and coins of this age inscribed IC.DURO.T are reported to have been found in Tasburgh.

 Chapel Hill, a knoll in the water meadows west of Tasburgh Hall, has produced extensive evidence of ancient burials.
 Ditch digging south west of the hillock in 1923 revealed several complete and broken amphorae (large wine jars).
-These were of a type used to transport Mediterranean wine in the first century AD.

 Roman Tasburgh

-After the Romans invaded Britain in AD 43 the Iceni became a client kingdom falling under full Roman rule following their revolt under Queen Boudica in AD 60.

 The most impressive sign of Roman times in Tasburgh was and remains the trunk road running from south to north across the parish, now the A140 which runs from Norwich to Ipswich.
 The road was constructed to link important Roman towns at London and Colchester with the newly established capital of the Iceni, Venta Icenorum, which stood alongside the River Tas at Caistor St Edmund.
-Built in a series of straight alignments thrust remorselessly across existing field patterns it stood on a thirty feet wide embankment.
 The roadway itself was twenty feet wide with a steeply cambered surface of hard packed gravel.
-With little maintenance from the end of the Roman era in AD 410 to the building of a turnpike in 1768, the embankment and road surface were worn down and the road fell away from its straight alignment on hills, including Tasburgh Hill.

 Two Roman coins have been found in the village, one close to the church and the other a short way uphill from the ford near the old Horseshoes public house.
 Pottery, held to be Roman, has been unearthed in association with burials at Chapel Hill.

-Five miles north along the Roman trunk road stood the tribal capital, Venta Icenorum, which translates as 'market town of the Iceni'.
-The Tasburgh farms were well placed to supply produce to Venta with its town hall, forum, public baths, arena and temples.
-A few miles south along the trunk road, a little beyond the present day Long Stratton, was a village which had grown up around a relay station for the Imperial Post.